TL;DR: Orthodox Easter in Georgia: 2026 dates, red eggs, Litonioba, Easter foods, cemetery visits, and respectful visitor etiquette.

 Driving at Easter

 A rental car is the most reliable way to move around during the holiday weekend.
 Public transport schedules become unpredictable, and the places worth visiting (Mtskheta for Litonioba, Shukhuti for Lelo Burti, village cemeteries on Monday) are all outside Tbilisi.
 We deliver free to any address in Tbilisi, Tbilisi Airport, or Batumi.
-No deposit, unlimited mileage.
+Full off-road insurance options, roof tents, camping equipment, no deposit, and unlimited mileage.

 The Easter greeting